-Jack Holtzman, Board Member
+Jack Holtzman, Board President

-Ray Katz, Board Member
+Ron Katz, Board Member

 Dove Kent, Board Member

 Dove Kent, Senior Strategy Officer at Bend the Arc: Jewish Action, has two decades of experience in grassroots organizing, political education, and movement building.
-As the executive director of Jews for Racial & Economic Justice (2011-2017), Dove supported the organization to triple in size and win game-changing legislative victories for police accountability and worker’s rights through powerful local coalitions.
+As the Executive Director of Jews for Racial & Economic Justice (2011-2017), Dove supported the organization to triple in size and win game-changing legislative victories for police accountability and worker’s rights through powerful local coalitions.
 She teaches nationally and has been published in many anthologies and news outlets including the Guardian and Ha’aretz, and is the co-author of the ground-breaking "Understanding Antisemitism: An Offering To Our Movement" (2017).
 Dove is the co-founder of the national Tzedek Lab network, and lives in Durham, North Carolina.